 My Nighttime Routine:

 I take a warm shower with lavender-infused shower gel or a warm bath with Epsom salts & lavender oil.
 I put on lotion with lavender oil after my bath.
 I usually get into bed around 9:00.
-I turn on my diffuser, put on my blue light blocking glasses & read or watch T.V. until I turn on my fan & turn the lights off.

 Another item that I wear is my Fitbit.
 It helps me to monitor how much sleep I’m getting every night.